Coverage-Based Debloating for Java Bytecode: Results

-We investigate the causes of test failures in the \np{\nbLibTestFailing} libraries that contain at least one test that does not pass.
+We investigate the causes of test failures in the \np{\nbLibTestFailing} libraries that have at least one failure.
 To do so, we manually analyze the logs of the tests, as reported by \mv.
-We find the following \np{5} causes that explain the errors:
+We find the following \np{5} causes :